thought-machine/pleasings/README.md

    using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)
  * Java: An extended compiler worker that integrates [error-prone](https://github.com/google/error-prone) for additional compile-time diagnostics.
+ * Scala: Basic rules for compiling scala code to `.jar` files.
+No test support yet.
  * Javascript: A set of rules integrating Yarn dependencies and a Webpack-based build into Please.
    Still somewhat incomplete.
  * Package: Rules for packaging things.
 Currently contains a generic wrapper to